An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Conclusions

 \section{Conclusions}

-In this work, we reformulated the Laplace-Beltrami problem on piecewise smooth surfaces as a collection of smooth problems on each face combined with continuity conditions at surface edges.
-To summarize, if the right hand side of a Laplace-Beltrami problem is in $L^2(\Gamma)$, then the solution in the usual weak sense will be sufficiently well-behaved at the surface edges and in~$H^2$ near surface corners.
+In this work, we reformulated the Laplace-Beltrami problem on piecewise smooth surfaces as a collection of smooth problems on each face combined with interface conditions at surface edges.
+To summarize, if the right hand side of a Laplace-Beltrami problem is in $L^2(\Gamma)$, then the solution in the usual weak sense will be well-behaved at the surface edges.
 Furthermore, we analytically computed an expansion of such solutions in corners having conic angle of~$\gamma$; the leading order term is of the form~$r^{\frac{2\pi}\gamma}$, where~$r$ is the distance to the corner along the surface.

 Furthermore, we used this reformulation to develop a numerical method that solves the Laplace-Beltrami problem on piecewise smooth surfaces of revolution.
 The numerical results support the theoretical results of the paper.
-This method converted each Fourier mode of the Laplace-Beltrami problem into a second-kind integral equation that could be accurately solved using standard numerical techniques for integral equations.
+This method converted each Fourier mode of the Laplace-Beltrami problem into a second-kind integral equation that automatically satisfied the interface conditions and could be accurately solved using standard numerical techniques for integral equations.
 The integral equation formulation for solving the associated one-dimensional periodic ODEs can be easily generalized to any second-order periodic ODE with coefficients and right hand side in~$L^{r}(\Iper)$ for some~$r>1$, even if they are non-smooth.

 This Laplace-Beltrami solver, and the experiments used to verify it, demonstrated the ability to easily obtain high-order accuracy for the problem on piecewise smooth surfaces.
 However, this specific solver is limited to surfaces of revolution that are separated from their axis of rotation.
 In future work, we plan to develop a new integral equation based solver that can be applied to a more general classes of surfaces, for example piecewise smooth surfaces specified by a collection of charts with no symmetry assumptions at all.
-This will likely be based on the Calderon-Identity approach discussed in~\cite{ONeil2018} or be based on a parametrix method~\cite{hormander3}, similar to the approach in~\cite{kropinski2014fast}.
+This will be based on a parametrix method~\cite{hormander3}, similar to the approach in~\cite{kropinski2014fast}.
 Work in these directions is ongoing.